 Gion Matsuri Festival

-The Gion Matsuri, which takes place for the entire month of July, is one of the three main Kyoto festivals.
+The Gion Matsuri, which takes place during the entire month of July, is one of the three main Kyoto festivals.
 The event draws many thousands of spectators from all over who come to watch the daily religious parades held throughout the streets of this small cultural city.
 Here we will tell you more about this important – yet fun, cultural event and the best way for you to experience it.

 Video is owned and created by kota2chan.

-How the Gion matsuri festival takes place
+How the Gion Matsuri festival takes place

 The Gion matsuri floats

 Construction of the floats starts on July 10.
 They are built entirely from wood and rope – no nails whatsoever!
 Each year they are made from scratch, and no float from the previous year may be reused.
 Floats are beautifully decorated with items such as tapestries, lanterns, and tassels.